Skip to content

 This list shows the most common irregular verbs in their three principal forms for full inflection.
 2, 5, 8, 11

-Common Patterns Among Irregular Verbs
+Patterns and Groupings Among Irregular Verbs

-• Vowel changes with suffix -en:
+• Vowel changes following a pattern:

 Common Mistakes with Irregular Verbs